Cisco-Talos/Re2Pcap/README.md

 ## Recommendations

 * Please use Linux as your host operating system as Re2Pcap is well tested on Linux
-* If creating PCAP for `Host: somedomain:5000`, please change Flask application to run on other port by modifying Re2Pcap.Py `app.run` call otherwise PCAP will contain Flask application response
+* If creating PCAP for `Host: somedomain:5000` i.e. port 5000, please change Flask application to run on other port by modifying Re2Pcap.Py `app.run` call otherwise PCAP will contain Flask application response

 ## Limitations

-* If raw HTTP request if without `Accept-Encoding:` header `Accept-Encoding: identity` is added in the reqeust
+* If raw HTTP request is without `Accept-Encoding:` header `Accept-Encoding: identity` is added in the reqeust
     - There is known [issue](https://github.com/psf/requests/issues/2234) for it for python requests
     > That's really fairly terrible.
 Accept-Encoding: identity is always valid, the RFCs say so.
 It should be utterly harmless to send it along.
 Otherwise, removing this requires us to replace httplib.
 That's a substantial bit of work. =(
 * The following are source and desination IPs in PCAPs from Re2Pcap
     - Sourece IP: 10.10.10.1
-    - Destination IP: 172.17.0.2
+    - Destination IP: 172.17.0.2 OR (Re2Pcap Container's IP Address)
     Please use `tcprewrite -D` option to modify desitnation IP to something else as per your need.
 You may also use `tcpprep` and `tcprewrite` to set other IPs as endpoints.
 Due to inconsistent result of `tcprewrite` I used alternative way to set different SRC/DST IPs
 * Specifying `HTTP/1.1 302 FOUND` as response will generated PCAP with maximum possible retries to reach resource specified in `Location:` header.
 Plase export the first HTTP stream using wireshark in testing if you do not like the additional noise of other streams